damar-wicaksono/uqtestfuns/docs/test-functions/gramacy-sine.md

 import uqtestfuns as uqtf
 ```

-The Gramacy (2007) one-dimensional (1D) sine function
+The Gramacy (2007) sine function
-(or `Gramacy1DSine` function for short)
+(or `GramacySine` function for short)
-is a scalar-valued function that features two regimes: one part is a mixture
+is a one-dimensional, scalar-valued function that features two regimes:
-of sines and cosines, and another part is a linear function.
+one part is a mixture of sines and cosines,
+and another part is a linear function.
 The function was introduced in {cite}`Gramacy2007` in the context of
 metamodeling with non-stationary Gaussian processes.